Glimmr-Lang/PicassoCode/README.md

 Piccassocode is heavily inspired by the [OpenSCAD](https://openscad.org/) program and tries to mimic its functionality as much as it can while still being an image editor.
 I was stoked when I tried OpenSCAD for the first time and ended up challenging myself to start a new project based araound the idea.
 A friend suggested something that has to do with graphics and my first though was OpenSCAD, but 2D.
-The idea quickly grew and the small program became and image editor.
+The idea quickly grew and the small program became an image editor.

 ## References
 [java image filters](http://www.jhlabs.com/ip/filters/index.html)